Can you explain the biblical test in 1 John 4:1?

 biblical test.
 In 1 Cor.
 3:13 we are told that each one’s work will be

-to whether we are in the faith.
-And in 1 Thess. we are told to test all
+tested by fire in the future.
+And in the book of First Thessalonians we are told to test all

 things and hold on to what is good.
 That statement leads us to the many